AICHAIN-CORE/go-aichain/README.md

 #### AICHAIN node current version

-Current version: 1.0.3
+Current version: 1.0.7
-The testnet and mainnet both are running online, but only testnet is ready for open to public.
+The testnet and mainnet have been reset on version 1.0.7 The blockchain of testnet and mainnet run again with new chain ID and blockchain data.
-But the people still can use the release package to connect to testnet and mainnet.
+The people can use the release package to connect to testnet and mainnet.

 ## License